Set up and register a limited liability partnership

 6 min read

-A limited liability partnership (LLP) is similar to a normal partnership, but it also offers reduced personal responsibility for business debts.
+An LLP is similar to a normal partnership, but offers reduced personal responsibility for business debts.

-The LLP itself - not the individual members - is responsible for any debts that it runs up, unless individual members have personally guaranteed a loan to the business.
+This is because the LLP itself - not the individual members - is responsible for any debts that it runs up, unless individual members have personally guaranteed a loan to the business.

-LLPs are more complicated to set up and run than ordinary partnerships.
-They have to meet many of the same requirements as limited companies but LLPs are designed to be used by profit-making businesses.
-Non-profit making organisations should not use this business structure.
+LLPs are more complicated to set up and run than ordinary partnerships, as they have to meet many of the same requirements as limited companies.

 If you are unsure about any aspect of forming an LLP, seek professional advice from your solicitor, accountant or formation agent.

 The members of an LLP normally share in both the responsibilities of running the business and the profits.
-Their rights and responsibilities and divided depends on the LLP's partnership agreement or 'deed of partnership'.
-Designated members have some extra responsibilities on top of those of ordinary members.
+Each member’s rights, responsibilities and dividend share, depends on the LLP's partnership agreement, often called the 'deed of partnership'.
+Individual duties may be assigned according to the skill set and experience of each member.

 Designated members must: